 Ground Rupture: Seismically-induced ground rupture is defined as the physical displacement of surface deposits in response to earthquake-generated seismic waves.
-Recent ground rupture was not observed on the Project site during previous geotechnical investigations.
-The potential for seismic
+Recent ground rupture was not

 Ground Acceleration: Ground acceleration is an estimation of the peak ground motion associated with a specific earthquake event.
 It is expressed in terms of accelerations as a fraction of the force of gravity at the earth's surface (g).
 Acceleration can be measured directly from seismic events or calculated from magnitude and fault distance data.
 Severe or extended ground accelerations can produce a variety of adverse structural effects.
 Potentially significant adverse effects from ground acceleration would be associated primarily with major earthquakes along regional faults.
 Large earthquakes along more extensive faults (e.g., the San Andreas Fault Zone) can produce ground accelerations with longer wavelengths and durations than smaller faults, even though the latter structures may be closer and thus generate greater peak acceleration values.
 Both the wavelength and duration of seismic waves can contribute to the destructive potential of individual earthquake events.
+The Soils and Geology Report For The Desert Valley Company Monofill Cell 4 Expansion Project prepared by Terraphase Engineering in 2019 projected the modified peak ground acceleration (PGA) at the Project site as 0.905g.
+This PGA was developed using the Structural Engineers Association of California (SEAOC)/State of California's Office of Statewide Health and Planning Development (OSHPD) Seismic Design Maps Tool.
+Subsequent to the publication of the Draft EIR, Geosyntec Consultants prepared a site-specific seismic hazards analysis using four NGA-West 2 empirically based ground motion models (GMM).
+The maximum design PGA at the Project site was calculated as 0.48g.
 The modified peak ground acceleration (PGA) on the Project site is projected as 0.905 g.
-As shown on Table 5.4-1, such an event would likely generate Modified Mercalli intensities of "X" or more, potentially resulting in a variety of adverse effects (Terraphase, 2019; Appendix I-1).
+As shown on Table 5.4-1, such an event would likely generate Modified Mercalli intensities of "IX" or more, potentially resulting in a variety of adverse effects (Geosyntec Consultants, September 2021; Appendix I-8Terraphase, 2019; Appendix I-1).

 The effect of an earthquake on the earth's surface is called the "intensity", the scale of which consists of a series of responses such as people awakening, movement of furniture, damage to chimneys, and finally - total destruction.
 While numerous intensity scales have been used to evaluate the effects of earthquakes, the one currently used in the United States is the Modified Mercalli (MM) Intensity Scale.
+It is a 12-point scale, ranging from sites that experience barely perceptible vibration (MM I) to those that experience total devastation (MM XII).
 The Modified Mercalli Intensity value is assigned to a specific site after an earthquake has occurred.
 As shown on Table 5.4-2, the lower numbers of the intensity scale generally deal with the manner in which the earthquake is felt by people.
 The higher numbers of the scale are based on observed structural damage.
 Structural engineers usually contribute information for assigning intensity values of "VIII" or above.